-Some people get hung up in the planning stage.
-I think every online course instructor has had that moment of panic that says, “Who am I to be teaching this?
+Some people get hung up in this stage.
+But as you set out to plan your course content acknowledge your fears.
+We realize many online course creators have that moment of panic that says, “Who am I to teach this?
 I’ve only just learned it myself and I’ve never taught anyone anything!
 I’m not even an expert!”

 Narrowing down a course topic

-For example, if you’re creating a knitting course, your target audience might not want to know every single thing about knitting in a Knitting 101 course.
+For example, if you’re creating a knitting course, your target audience might not want to know every single thing about knitting in a basic, 101-level course.
 In fact, they don’t have any interest in knitting anything other than afghans.
-While your modules on mittens, and scarves, and ponchos may all be great and informative, your audience won’t care to watch them.
+While your modules on mittens, scarves, and ponchos may all be great and informative, your audience won’t care to watch them.

-Instead, solve their specific pain point.
-Reach out to your audience directly and see what it is they’re struggling with and would like to know and go from there.
-You can post a tweet asking your audience what they’re struggling with, or send a survey out to your email list.
+Instead, solve a specific pain point.
+Reach out to your audience directly and see what it is they’re struggling with and want to know, and go from there.
+You can post a tweet asking your followers what they’re struggling with, or send a survey out to your email list.

-If you’re bent on creating the ultimate resource on your topic ever, consider creating a course bundle in the future.
-That means you can combine 5 different courses about knitting and combine them into an ultimate bundle.
+If you’re intent on creating the ultimate resource on everything that has to do with your topic, consider creating a course bundle in the future.
+That means you can combine five different courses about knitting and combine them into an ultimate bundle.
 This gives your audience the freedom to choose what they want to learn based on what they already know.

 Deciding who your course is for

-When you’re planning your course, you need to decide what level your audience is already at.
+When you’re working to plan your course content, you need to decide what level your audience is currently at.
 If they already know the basics of your topic and you’re going to help them advance in their skills or apply them in a new way, you don’t need to spell out the very beginning steps.